donkrasniqi/AIR/README.md

 - **Neural Re-Ranking (MRR@5):** 0.6499

 This +~0.10 MRR improvement demonstrates the effectiveness of our hard-negative approach without adding heavy computational overhead.

+### Second Addroach
+### Method Overview
+To boost the accuracy of our retrieval results, we built a neural re-ranking system using a fine-tuned CrossEncoder.
+Unlike traditional methods, CrossEncoders take both the query and document together and look at how they relate, which helps them better understand the context and relevance between them.
+We started with the `cross-encoder/ms-marco-MiniLM-L-12-v2`, a lightweight but surprisingly strong model built for semantic relevance tasks.
+We then fine-tuned it, tailoring the model more specifically to our domain.

+### Training Data Generation
+To train our CrossEncoder, we needed a dataset of query-document pairs labeled as either relevant or not.
+We created this using the tweet-document pairs from the training split:

+- For each tweet, we added one positive pair by matching it with its correct document and labeling it with 1.0.
+- For the negative pair, we used our BM25 index to retrieve the top 20 candidate documents.
+- We skipped the gold document and picked the highest-ranked non-matching one, labeling it 0.0.

+This gave us a balanced training set where each tweet had exactly one positive and one negative example.
+All examples were wrapped in `InputExample` format to prepare for training.

+### Fine-Tuning
+To train the model, we used the `CrossEncoder.fit()` function provided by the SentenceTransformers library with the following setup:

+- Batch size of 16 to ensure stable gradient updates without overloading memory.
+- Only 1 training epoch, since our dataset was relatively small and we wanted to avoid overfitting.
+- Warmup steps set to 100 to let the model adjust gradually before full training kicks in.
+- The model was saved to `./finetuned_crossencoder` for later use.

+We reloaded the saved model from disk for inference during evaluation.

+### Re-Ranking Process
+To test how well our fine-tuned model works, we used it to re-rank the documents retrieved by BM25.
+Here’s how it went:

+- For each tweet in the test set, we pulled the top 50 documents using our BM25 index.
+- Then, for each of those 50 documents, we paired the tweet with the document (title + abstract) and passed them together into the CrossEncoder.
+- The model gave us a relevance score for each pair.
+- We used these scores to sort the documents from most to least relevant.
+- Finally, we kept only the top 5 documents per tweet to evaluate how good the model was at ranking the true document near the top.

+### Why It Qualifies
+This approach qualifies as a neural re-ranking method because it doesn’t just look at word overlap, it actually learns what makes a document relevant to a tweet.
+Instead of relying on basic keyword matching, it uses a deep language model to understand the meaning and context of both the tweet and the document.
+Since we fine-tuned it on our own dataset, the model learned how tweets and biomedical abstracts usually relate, which helped a lot with ranking the most relevant documents higher.

+### Evaluation Setup & Performance
+We used the same local evaluation setup described earlier (80/20 train-test split, deduplicated queries).
+The main metric was again MRR@5.

+The CrossEncoder re-ranking significantly improved performance:

+- **BM25-only MRR@5**: 0.5460
+- **Fine-tuned CrossEncoder MRR@5**: 0.6350

+This shows the clear benefit of leveraging supervised neural modeling over lexical BM25 scoring.

+### Model Selection and Experiments
+We tried out two different CrossEncoder models:

+- `cross-encoder/ms-marco-MiniLM-L-6-v2`: it is smaller and runs faster, but we saw lower performance, around 0.58 MRR@5.
+- `cross-encoder/ms-marco-MiniLM-L-12-v2`: this one performed better overall, so we stuck with it as our final choice.

+We also experimented with how many BM25 candidates to re-rank (`topk`).
+We tested 20, 50, and 100. `topk = 50` gave us the best trade-off, it was deep enough to include relevant documents but not too expensive to compute.

+### Challenges Faced
+- We initially encountered environment compatibility issues with `tensorflow` and `keras`, due to version conflicts with Transformers.
+This was solved by enforcing `TRANSFORMERS_NO_TF=1` and avoiding TensorFlow dependencies.
+- Pushing the fine-tuned model to GitHub failed due to large file limits (>100MB).
+We addressed this by excluding the model folder using `.gitignore` and documenting it locally instead.

+### Results
+Our neural re-ranking pipeline successfully enhanced retrieval effectiveness by integrating the previous models for recall with a fine-tuned CrossEncoder for precision.
+Fine-tuning yielded a measurable and significant improvement in MRR@5 over the baseline, with a result of **0.6352**, justifying the added complexity.